1. What is a smart ring and what do they do?

 Getting the size right

-This applies to all wearables, but if you're looking at buying a smart ring, you need to make sure you get a good comfortable fit.
+This applies to all wearables, but, if you're looking at buying a smart ring, ensure you get a comfortable fit.

-A snug fit that doesn't twist around is also key to getting accurate sensor data, so this aspect is really important.
+A snug fit that doesn't twist around is also key to getting accurate sensor data, so this aspect is super important.

 Scratch and water resistance